COMET

 # the result will be a single row of period columns for each unique `Country_Code`, `Series_Code` combination

-result <- rbind(status, result) # appends the result to the status dataframe and iterate over
+status <- rbind(status, result) # appends the result to the status data frame and iterate over

 }